Pistons vs. Jazz Prediction & Picks - December 21

 - Computer Predicted Total: 230.8

-- Utah covers the spread when it is a 1.5-point favorite or more 75% of the time.
-That's more often than Detroit covers as an underdog of 1.5 or more (36%).
+- Detroit hasn't covered the spread as a 1.5-point favorite or more this season, while Utah covers as an underdog of 1.5 or more 45.8% of the time.

+- Detroit's games have gone over the total 59.3% of the time this season (16 out of 27), which is more often than Utah's games have (16 out of 28).

-- As a moneyline favorite this year, the Jazz are 3-1, a better mark than the Pistons have posted (2-23) as moneyline underdogs.
+- As a moneyline favorite this season, the Pistons are 0-2, while the Jazz are 7-17 as moneyline underdogs.

 Put your picks to the test and bet on the Pistons with BetMGM Sportsbook.